obaldwingeil/Greenspaces/README.md

    WARNING: This is a development server.
 Do not use it in a production deployment.
  * Running on http://134.69.212.136:5001/ (Press CTRL+C to quit)
  ```
+ Keep this file running while using the app.

  Copy the url where the server is running.
 In the example above, that is this url:
  > http://134.69.212.136:5001/